 Jennifer is the Executive Assistant and Human Resources Assistant.
-She has over 15 years of experience as a Executive Assistant and in customer service.
+She has over 15 years of experience as an Executive Assistant and in customer service.
 She grew up outside of Boston, Massachusetts.
-After College, she moved to California for the year round fun in the sun; Jennifer is a firm believer of the Montessori philosophy and everything that if offers.
+After college, she moved to California for the year-round fun in the sun; Jennifer is a firm believer in the Montessori philosophy and everything that if offers.

 Coordinator of Health and Wellness

 Mr. Hank Stelzl will be entering his fourth year here at Bella Mente Montessori Academy leading the charge He originally hails from New Jersey the Garden State and graduated Northern Michigan University with a degree in Physical Education and a minor in Psychology.

 Mr. Hank runs the school’s garden program and has been implementing school gardens and garden education since 2011.
 He has recently attended The Edible Schoolyard Academy Farm to School Intensive and attended the ESY Academy in 2015 in Berkeley, CA and looks to Alice Waters for inspiration.

 Mr. Hank is a Master Composter completed Garden Enhanced Nutrition Education, attended Green Curriculum Institute, Edible Education 101, and has been featured on CBS for his previous garden program which also was awarded “Best School Garden in San Diego County” by Edible San Diego in 2014.
 Mr. Hank has also been awarded multiple grants during his tenure as a Garden Program Director with his most recent support coming from Sage Garden Project which will help implement nutritional education with our students at Bella Mente.

 Mr. Hank enjoys watching rugby and played for three seasons while in college.
 He also enjoys cooking at home, the Padres, ice hockey, catching a few waves, and spending time with his daughter.